Thank you so much for joining our effort to assist Afghan asylees and refugees apply for Adjustment of Status in the United States!

 Pro Bono Attorney

-Pro bono attorneys can sign up to assist an Afghan newcomer, and likely their family member(s), in completing and submitting their AOS application.
-As a pro bono attorney, you must have an active law license anywhere in the United States.
-For this project, attorneys will provide representation to your client while preparing their adjustment of status application.
+Pro bono attorneys can sign up to represent an Afghan asylee or refugee, and in some cases their spouses and children, in completing and submitting their adjustment applications to USCIS.
+This includes submitting a G-28 Notice of Appearance with the application.
+Attorneys may need to do follow up work including responding to Requests for Evidence from USCIS, and/or attending an adjustment of status interview if USCIS schedules one.
 While the amount of time required to complete a case varies widely, we anticipate that most cases will require approximately 20 hours of attorney time over a 1-2 month period.

 Provide Administrative Assistance